 8.326 There was support for the policy although there were doubts in singling out forestry/woodland from other Green Infrastructure assets in the policy.
 It was unclear then whether the Worcestershire Green Infrastructure Framework will take into account the Delivery Plan of the West Midlands Forestry Framework and given the multiple benefits of trees, it was considered appropriate to include tree planting in the policy.
-However, it is now confirmed that the Worcestershire Green Infrastructure Framework will also incorporate the Delivery Plan of the West Midlands Forestry Framework as well as the Woodland Access Standard, so the details about tree planting in the previous version is now taken out.
+However, it is now confirmed that the Worcestershire Green Infrastructure Framework as well as the Woodland Access Standard, so the details about tree planting in the previous version is now taken out.